-Someone had spilt some grain over the side of the glass barrier at the flamingo pool.
-A Mute Swan had spotted it, enabling us to get as close as I’ve ever been to a swan.
+Someone had spilled some grain over the side of the glass barrier at the flamingo pool.
+A Mute Swan spotted it, enabling us to get as close as I’ve ever been to a swan.
 A matter of inches from its eye.

 Not that the flamingos were bothered

 If you remember from our last visit to Slimbridge (here), these are the world’s highest flying geese.
 Their migration route takes them across the Himalayas.

 Red Crested Pochard

 I can sympathise mate, that happens to me after a blow dry too.

 How cute are they?
 They all seem to stand and look the same way..

 “Ooo..
 Don’t mind if I do..”